Different options to help you in your job search in Japan

 FAQ - Frequently Asked Questions

-Yes, most companies expect a Rirekisho even from foreign candidates.
+Yes, most companies expect a rirekisho even from foreign candidates.
 It shows your ability to adapt to Japanese business culture.

 It must be a formal ID-style photo: plain background, professional attire, neutral face or slight smile.